Super02/Super02.github.io/README.md

 The variable is avaliable to everyone to get and see.
 But in future updates variable ID'S will be added to ensure only your project(s) has access to the variables.

-If you have any questions regarding this extension or other of my projects please join my (discord server)[http://discord.super02.me].
+If you have any questions regarding this extension or other of my projects please join my [discord server](http://discord.super02.me).